نظرًا لإغلاق المكتب ، تم إلغاء جميع المواعيد الخاصه بخدمات قوانين الهجره في المكتب حتى 4 مايو 2020

 If You Are Expecting an Interview Abroad

-All consulates and embassies around the world are temporarily closing.
-Both Immigrant Visa and Non-Immigrant Visa appointments are being canceled.
-If you had an appointment in the next month scheduled abroad you will receive a notice to reschedule.
+All consulates and embassies around the world are temporarily closed.
+Both Immigrant Visa and Non-Immigrant Visa appointments have been cancelled.
 For more details, please visit the location-specific website of the embassy or consulate where your appointment is scheduled: https://www.usembassy.gov/.

 Remember if your case is being represented by World Relief to contact your representative for more information and advice.